ibm-cloud-docs/secure-enterprise/custom-basic.md

        - variables.tf
        - version.tf

-1. Rename the bundle `Example-corp-architecture` for findability and ease-of-use.
+1. Rename the bundle `Example-corp-infrastructure` for findability and ease-of-use.

 ## Editing your list of variables
 {: #basic-custom-remove}